A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 Marissa Roldan (she/her/hers) - Available as an advisor for Reporting Parties or Respondents

-Marissa is a 3L at Lewis & Clark Law School, serving as an advisor.
+Marissa is a recent graduate of Lewis & Clark Law School, serving as an advisor.
 She received a BA in Political Science from University of California Los Angeles.
 She is originally from Southern California and identifies as Hispanic.
 Marissa has been working as a Court Certified Intern at Grimm Law Group, a criminal defense firm, in Washington since May 2020.
 She has more specifically worked with clients being charged of simple and gross misdemeanors ranging from DUIs to Assault.
 She also has experience working in family law, particularly advocating on behalf of Oregon Department of Justice-Child Advocacy.
 She looks forward to helping students through this process and maintaining a just and equitable trauma-sensitive environment.

 You can contact her via email at email@example.com